mapprotocol/developer-docs/docs/base/mapo-relay-chain/example/how-to-become-a-new-validator-advanced_en.md

 In this step, you need to store your identity information in the corresponding management contract, which will manage your account, keys, and metadata.
-The purpose of this step is to ensure the security of the locked MAPO by authorizing an alternative key for signing, voting, and validating.
-By doing so, you can continue to participate in the protocol while retaining access to the locked MAPO in storage.
+The purpose of this step is to ensure the security of the locked MAPO by authorizing alternative keys for signing proofs, voting, and validation.
+By doing so, you can continue to participate in the protocol while maintaining access to the keys that store your locked MAPO.
 You need to use the `createAccount` command to perform the above operations.
 For more detailed information about the `createAccount` command, please refer to [here](/docs/base/mapo-relay-chain/marker/common_en.md#createaccount).

 ### Step 2: Authorization